 Work with the CAS and SOA to identify: 1) what types of learning P/C Appointed Actuaries are using to meet CE requirements for “Specific Qualification Standards” today and 2) whether more specificity should be added to the P/C Appointed Actuaries’ CE requirements to ensure that CE is aligned with the educational needs for a P/C Appointed Actuary.

+Conduct the following predictive analytics work:

 Facilitate training and the sharing of expertise through predictive analytics webinars (Book Club).

+Support other NAIC committees about technical issues in the measurement and evaluation of bias in AI.

+Create a recommendation for minimum rate model filing requirements for GLMs and/or other complex models.

+Discuss and, if agreed, adopt recommended professional requirements for rate model filings independent of the modeler being an actuary or non-actuary (e.g., data scientist, modeler).
+If such standards are developed, communicate the recommendations to states for consideration of implementation.

+Develop, with NAIC staff assistance, guidance for regulatory review of tree-based models and generalized additive models (GAM) used in rate filings.

 The Actuarial Opinion (C) Working Group will:

 Propose revisions to the following, as needed, especially to improve actuarial opinions, actuarial opinion summaries, and actuarial reports, as well as the regulatory analysis of these actuarial documents and loss and premium reserves: